victor-smirnov/digital-philosophy/Plans.md

 By the functional equivalence principle, it doesn't matter how function is implemented, if the final result does not depend on an implementation.
 In case of function approximation when result of the model may differ from the corresponding result of the function, the equivalence principle still apply but with need to consider practical significance of the difference.
 Real-life functions are probabilistic anyway, there will be always some stochastic discrepancy between identical function runs.

 > What is important here is that arguments against machine consciousness based on architectural differences of implementations are philosophically unsound.
 Function implemented differently is still the same function even if implementation is radically different (e.g. full memorization vs full generalization).
 It may sound deeply counter-intuitive and go against ethical narratives, but even _partial functional equivalence_ has to be considered seriously.

+The term _generalization_ used in ML is slightly unfortunate.
+It's opaque and provokes magical thinking.
+What is generalization in ML that is compression in AIT, and the latter is achieved by exploiting hidden structure in the data.
+If, by any means, we found that some ML model generalizes unexpectedly, unreasonable well, it's reasonable to expect a lot of hidden machinery in the model, even if it's in a hidden, uninterpretable, form (like in ANNs).

 ### Functional Consciousness of LLMs